AdaCore/spark2014/lrm/source/introduction.rst

 - Package specification contains a mixture of declarations which are in |SPARK| and not in |SPARK|.
   The latter declarations are only visible and usable from client units which are not in |SPARK|.

-Such patterns are intended to allow for mixed language programming, and the development of programs that mix formal verification and more traditional testing.
+Such patterns are intended to allow for mixed-language programming, and the development of programs that mix formal verification and more traditional testing.

 Static Checking